Lispl-Wicht/c-logo-s/CONTRIBUTING.md

 In this spirit, the following PR etiquette is currently envisioned.

-As a learning-oriented project, every contribution becomes part of the ongoing discourse about the development and maintenance of the language and its environment.
-Every contribution has the potential to extend our shared understanding of the project.
+As a learning-oriented project, every contribution becomes part of the ongoing discourse about the development and maintenance of the language and its environment providing new answers to the core question: How can cLogos become more cLogos?
+Every contribution has the potential to deepen our shared understanding of the language, the environment, and the educational ideas they embody.

 A Pull Request proposes a change to the project's implementation.
 Such proposals should therefore be introduced transparently, making both their intention and their possible consequences understandable.
 So the primary purpose of a Pull Request in cLogos